radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 1. Navigate to the Main Control Panel > Settings tab > Server Backend section > Custom Data Sources > oktaclient

-2. On the top, click **Edit**.
+1. On the top, click **Edit**.

-3. In the Custom Properties section, select the url property and click **Edit**.
+1. In the Custom Properties section, select the url property and click **Edit**.

-4. Enter the url required to connect to your Okta Rest service and click **OK**.
+1. Enter the url required to connect to your Okta Rest service and click **OK**.

-5. In the Custom Properties section, select the apikey property and click **Edit**.
+1. In the Custom Properties section, select the apikey property and click **Edit**.

-6. Enter the apikey obtained from your Okta Admin and click **OK**.
+1. Enter the apikey obtained from your Okta Admin and click **OK**.

-7. (Optional) If you have enabled the Advanced Search option in Okta, you can leverage it by creating a new property named “usesearch”.
+1. (Optional) If you have enabled the Advanced Search option in Okta, you can leverage it by creating a new property named “usesearch”.
 Click ADD and create a property named usesearch with a value of true like in the example shown below.

     ![An image showing ](Media/Image8.41.jpg)

     Figure 41: Creating the usesearch property

-8. Click **OK**.
+1. Click **OK**.

-9. (Optional) If your company requires API calls to be made through a Web Proxy Server, click ADD and create a property named “proxy” with a value that points to the proxy server and port (e.g. rli.vip.proxy.com:9090).
+1. (Optional) If your company requires API calls to be made through a Web Proxy Server, click ADD and create a property named “proxy” with a value that points to the proxy server and port (e.g. rli.vip.proxy.com:9090).

-10. Click **OK**.
+1. Click **OK**.

-11. (Optional) If you configured a “proxy” property and indicated the Web Proxy Server and port, and SSL is required, click **ADD** and create a property named “proxyssl” with a value of true.
+1. (Optional) If you configured a “proxy” property and indicated the Web Proxy Server and port, and SSL is required, click **ADD** and create a property named “proxyssl” with a value of true.

-12. Click **OK**.
+1. Click **OK**.

-13. Click **Save**.
+1. Click **Save**.

     ![An image showing ](Media/Image8.42.jpg)

     Figure 8.42: Okta Custom Data Source Configuration

-14. From the Main Control Panel -> Directory Browser tab, navigate to the location where you’ve [mounted your virtual view](#optional-modify-the-virtual-view) (oktaclient.dvx).
+1. From the Main Control Panel -> Directory Browser tab, navigate to the location where you’ve [mounted your virtual view](#optional-modify-the-virtual-view) (okta2.dvx).

 ![An image showing ](Media/Image8.43.jpg)